Hub

 • Whether you are buying or selling with a mortgage

-• The age of the property (older homes tend to be cheaper)
+• The age of the property (New builds tend to carry additional fees)

 How much are conveyancing fees?